Adroiti/docs-for-code-review-tools/RuboCop/Layout-EmptyLinesAroundExceptionHandlingKeywords.md

 ## Description

-This cops checks if empty lines exist around the bodies of `begin` sections.
-This cop doesn't check empty lines at `begin` body beginning/end and around method definition body.
+This rule checks if empty lines exist around the bodies of `begin` sections.
+This rule doesn't check empty lines at `begin` body beginning/end and around method definition body.
 `Style/EmptyLinesAroundBeginBody` or `Style/EmptyLinesAroundMethodBody`
 can be used for this purpose.

-### Example
+## Examples

 ```ruby
 # good